 Fear of mobile sports wagering leading to iGaming

 Richard Schuetz, a former California gaming regulator, contended that the gaming companies aren’t really interested in online sports betting.
-That it is a gateway for them to eventually offering online casino products in the state.
+That it is a gateway for them to eventually offering California online casino products.

 “I think what this is about is to get iGaming,” Schuetz said.
 “Because California is the fifth-largest entity as measured by gross domestic product in the world.
 If this could go iGaming, it would be quite huge.
 These guys aren’t having a fight over the control of sports betting.
 It’s just too tough a business.”